pcardotatgit/XDR_Workflows_and_Stuffs/13-Interact_with_CTIM/readme.md

 ### How to read an Incident and parse all sightings it contains ?

-When we create the Incident and all sightings it contains then IDs will be automatically created and these IDs will be used within the relationships. known as **target_ref** for incident ID and **source_ref** for Sighting IDs.
+When we create the Incident and all sightings it contains, IDs will be automatically generated and these IDs will be used within the relationships. known as **target_ref** for incident ID and **source_ref** for Sighting IDs.

 ![](./assets/img/2.png)